DataScientist1/Data-Science/README.md

 # Data-Science
-A simple modle regression line in python
+A simple model regression line in python